Women's, Gender, and Sexuality Studies

 Degree Requirements for the Dual-Title Ph.D.

-To qualify for a dual-title degree, students must satisfy the requirements of the primary graduate program in which they are enrolled, as well as the degree requirements for the dual-title in Women’s, Gender, and Sexuality Studies.
+To qualify for a dual-title degree, students must satisfy the requirements of the disciplinary graduate program in which they originally enrolled, as well as the degree requirements for the interdisciplinary dual-title in Women’s, Gender, and Sexuality Studies.

 These requirements include: eighteen credits of graduate coursework and a dissertation that centrally engages the field of Women’s, Gender, and Sexuality Studies.